-How to calculate the value of a web visitor
+How to calculate the value of a unique website visitor

-Calculate the value of a web visitor based on the average profit from one month of sales:
+Calculate the value of a unique website visitor based on the average profit from one month of sales:

 Average Profit per Sale = (revenue – margin) / # transactions

-Next, find out how much traffic it takes to make a sale:
+Next, determine how much traffic it takes to make a sale:

-Average Conversion Rate = Total unique Web visitors / # transactions
+Average Conversion Rate = Total unique website visitors / # transactions

 Value of a web visitor = Average Profit per Sale / Average Conversion Rate